 Both SiteGround and Bluehost offer advance scalable solutions.
 So it is a tie in scalability.

 Security is the most important thing in the online world.
-There are various regions that instruct site owners to secure their website.
+There are various regions that instruct site owners to secure their websites.

 In your hosting provider end, they should provide enough support and security in their end.